gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/associating-project-permissions-gij-cloud.md

 2. Click a repository name (under the Repository column) to directly open its repository settings.

 3. On the page that appears, scroll down to **Project Permissions**.

-4. Uncheck (turn off) the **Associate with all projects** setting.
+4. Clear the **Associate with all projects** checkbox.

-5. Click on the **Restrict to projects** field then select one or more projects from the list.
+5. Click the **Restrict to projects** field, then select one or more projects from the list.

 6. Click **Update** to save the settings.

 <p>&nbsp;</p>

-## Setting project permissions in Jira Cloud
+## Setting Project Permissions in Jira Cloud

-Project permissions are now available in Git Integration for Jira Cloud.
+Project permissions are available in Git Integration for Jira Cloud.
 The default setting for new repository/integration connections is **Associated with all Jira projects**.

 <div class="bbb-callout bbb--alert">
     <div class="irow">